How Did George Jetson Sell Spacely Space Sprockets?

 Beyond the Blog

-Learn more from Dr. Scott Downey in the online Precision Selling: Building Relationships with Large Farmers professional development program on July 29-30, 2020.
-Participants will join the program remotely to take part in a combination of live sessions and pre-recorded learning videos to view at their convenience.
+Learn more from Dr. Scott Downey in the Precision Selling: Building Relationships with Large Farmers professional development program on July 28-29, 2021.
 Participants will gain tools and information to increase their odds of success by learning to clarify decisions, discover alternatives, manage risk and much more.
-Register now!